 - Students have access to an unrivalled variety of patients through the UCO Clinic, caring for a wide range of patients from diverse backgrounds and demographics.

 - Students are taught and supervised by experienced, qualified professionals with a range of specialist knowledge and expertise.
 Tutor/student ratios are kept low - typically one tutor to 10/12 students in practical classes, and one tutor to every four treating students in clinic.

 - The course strongly supports evidence-informed practice and the academic and clinical content of the course are underpinned by scholarship and research undertaken at the UCO.

 - Students have access to a growing range of online learning resources including Anatomy TV.

-- Five GCSEs at grades 9-4 (A*-C in the previous grading system), including Mathematics and English Language
+- Five GCSEs at grades 9-4 (A*-C in the previous grading system), including Mathematics and English Language.

 - Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science or Physical Education.
 A typical offer is three A Levels at grades BBC, normally with a B in Biology.

 - Students whose first language is not English are required to demonstrate fluency in written and spoken English equivalent to an IELTS score of 6.5 or above.

 - If you have already undertaken science studies at degree level and think you may be eligible for Recognition of Prior Learning (RPL) you can find further information in our Recognition of Prior Learning Policy (found on our Policies, Procedures and Privacy page).